Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

 \subsubsection{Gaussian Augmentation}

-To have a baseline for robust training, we implement a simple data augmentation \cite{zantedeschi_efficient_2017,gilmer_adversarial_2019}.
-For each epoch, Gaussian noise $\mathcal{N_{\sigma}}$ with variance $\sigma^{2}$ and zero mean is added to clean images, so that the problem becomes
+As a baseline for robust training, we employ a simple data augmentation \cite{zantedeschi_efficient_2017,gilmer_adversarial_2019}.
+At the beginning of each epoch, Gaussian noise $\mathcal{N_{\sigma}}$ with variance $\sigma^{2}$ and zero mean is added to clean images, so the problem is

-We start with training all networks with a moderate value of $\sigma=0.055$.
-The results for clean inputs are in Table \ref{tab:gaussian}.
+We start with a moderate amount of noise $\sigma=0.055$; the results are in Table \ref{tab:gaussian}.

-The network with 4 million weights has the lowest vulnerability, and larger models overfit in several ways.
-First, the pockets of invariance are formed around each training pattern, as shown by the overfitting of $\bar{v}_{\text{sen.}}$.
-This is understandable because the condition (\ref{eq:problem-noise}) forces the network to be locally constant but globally changing, and networks with lower capacity are unable to fit such a target.
-Second, the networks overfit to the particular amount of Gaussian noise \cite{kireev_effectiveness_2022}: although the training error on noisy inputs (not shown) decreases slowly with network size, the error on clean test samples (as well as for other $\sigma$) becomes higher.
+The network with 4 million weights demonstrates the lowest vulnerability, while larger models overfit in several ways.
+First, pockets of invariance form around each training pattern, as evidenced by the overfitting of $\bar{v}_{\text{sen.}}$.
+This is expected, as condition (\ref{eq:problem-noise}) forces the network to be locally constant while changing globally, and networks with lower capacity cannot fit such a target.
+Second, the networks overfit to the specific amount of Gaussian noise \cite{kireev_effectiveness_2022}: although the training error on noisy inputs (not shown) decreases slowly with network size, the error on clean test samples, as well as for other $\sigma$, increases.

-To see how the noise amplitude affects the results, we pick the best performing architecture with 4 million weights and train it with $\sigma\in\left[0.005,0.17\right]$.
-The results are shown in Fig. \ref{fig:gaussian err} and Fig. \ref{fig:gaussian vun}.
+To examine how the amount of noise affects the training, we use the best-performing architecture with 4 million weights and train it with $\sigma\in\left[0.005,0.17\right]$.
+The results are shown in Figs. \ref{fig:gaussian err} and \ref{fig:gaussian vun}.